 Susquehanna University is recognized in several guidebooks to selective colleges, including The Fiske Guide to Colleges and Peterson's Competitive Colleges.
 U.S. News & World Report’s America's Best Colleges includes Susquehanna among National Liberal Arts Colleges.
 Susquehanna is small enough to be academically flexible, yet large enough to offer a wide variety of choices—more than 50 major emphases, 45 minors and 850 courses.
 Susquehanna offers a challenging Honors Program for exceptional students and emphasizes experience-based learning, including internships, study-abroad semesters and award-winning community service programs.

 Susquehanna's strong academic and career advising programs have led to strong post-graduation success.
-Typically, 94 percent of the graduating class is working full time or enrolled in graduate or professional school within six months.
+Ninety-four percent of the most recent graduating class was employed or attending graduate or professional school within six months of graduation.